netfirms/staycal/README.md

   - end_date (date)
   - price (decimal)
   - status (tentative | confirmed | checked_in | checked_out | cancelled)
+  - comment (text, optional)

 Relationships:

-- Owner user has one or more Homestays and one Subscription.
+- Owner user has one or more Properties (stored in the homestays table) and one Subscription.
-- Homestay has many Rooms and many Users (staff via users.homestay_id).
+- Property has many Rooms and many Users (staff via users.homestay_id).
 - Room has many Bookings.

+Note on terminology: The UI uses “Property” throughout, while the database/table/model are named Homestay for historical reasons.

 Mermaid ER diagram: